aaronGeb/knapsack/README.md

 # Knapsack Problem Solver Using Estimation of Distribution Algorithms

-This project implements a **Estimation of Distribution Algorithm (EDA)** to solve the **Knapsack Problem**.
+This project implements an **Estimation of Distribution Algorithm (EDA)** to solve the **Knapsack Problem**.
 The goal is to maximize the total value of items in a knapsack without exceeding its weight capacity.
 This solution uses Python and encapsulates the algorithm in a reusable class structure.

 ---